ChrisRoyse/Pheromind/allyourcodebaserbelongtome.md

 *   **Report Part Files:** These are named `code_comprehension_report_PART_X.md`.
 *   **Summary File (`code_comprehension_summary.md`):**
     *   **Your Responsibility:** After each `code_comprehension_report_PART_X.md` is finalized by the Agent, you will be asked to *append* a brief summary to `code_comprehension_summary.md`.
-    *   **Content:** For each report part, list the files/directories covered and a one-sentence high-level description of the content of that report part (e.g., "Part 3: Analysis of core [module/feature name] logic including [key components], with focus on maintainability and PQC readiness of [specific aspect like data serialization/authentication].").
+    *   **Content:** For each report part, list the files/directories covered and a one-sentence high-level description of the content of that report part (e.g., "Part 3: Analysis of core [module/feature name] logic including [key components].").
     *   **Purpose:** This summary helps track progress and provides context for future analyses, especially regarding inter-module dependencies. **Do not rewrite the entire summary file; only append new entries.**
 *   **Full Codebase Coverage:** You will continue this process for every single file and directory/subdirectory in the project, excluding the `/codereport` directory itself.
 Do not stop until the entire codebase is documented.